oussama95boussaid/Traffic-Sign-Recognition-Classifier-Project/README.md

 - Analyze the softmax probabilities of the new images
 - Summarize the results with a written report

+# *Rubric Points*
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+This is a summary.
+Continue further to read each in depth.
 # code
 Here is an explanation of how I approached this project.
 If you want to dive in the code